FAQs + Care Instructions

 How long does it take to make this?
 The simple answer is "hours" and sometimes "days."
 Aside from the time spent on dyeing the wool plus the design and colour selection, each little piece of wool used has to be cut and joined to the others, and then of course the finishing is always very time consuming.
 So many steps means there is quite a bit of work involved in each finished product.

 Do you use recycled wool?
 I use mostly new wool.
-This allows me to control the quality and also get the quantity and variety I for what I'm making.
+This allows me to control the quality and also get the desired quantity and variety I want for what I'm making.
 I incorporate recycled wool whenever I can.

 Where do you get your wool?
 I purchase most of the wool from the USA.
 Unfortunately there are no manufacturers left in Canada.

 How did you learn how to do this?
 I learned to sew as a teenager.
 As a rug hooker, I quickly learned the intricacies of dyeing wool fabric.
-These skills, combined with a LOT of trial and error and many prototypes, have resulted in our current line of fine crafts.
+These skills, combined with a LOT of trial and error and many prototypes, have resulted in my current line of fine crafts.

 Do you have a store or shop?
 How can I see your product in person?
 No brick and mortar shop at the moment.
-We do have an online shop, a few stockists, and also participate in several juried art and craft shows each year.
+I do have an online shop, a few stockists, and also participate in several juried art and craft shows each year.

 Do you do wholesale?
 Not at present.
 Please email me with your information and I will be sure to contact you if this changes in the future.